PRBonn/HortiMapping/README.md

 You can tune the parameters and switch the data split (`train`, `val` or `test`) in the config file `./configs/shape_completion_challenge_pepper.yaml`.
 For faster operation, you can turn off the visualization by setting `vis_on` to `false`.

-For more details of the dataset and challenge, please refer to [here](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/magistri2024arxiv.pdf).
+For more details of the dataset and challenge, please refer to [our dataset paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/magistri2025icra.pdf).

 This script can be applied to other datasets, where the input is the masked RGBD images.